Yaşar Nuri Öztürk

-Yaşar Nuri Öztürk (February 5, 1951 – June 22, 2016) was a Turkish Islamic scholar, university professor of Islamic theology, lawyer, columnist and a former member of Turkish parliament.
-He has been described as a Quranist and has given many conferences on Islamic thought, humanity and human rights in Turkey, the USA, Europe, the Middle East and the Balkans.
+Yaşar Nuri Öztürk (February 5, 1951 – June 22, 2016) was a Turkish Islamic scholar, university professor of Islamic philosophy, lawyer, columnist and a former member of Turkish parliament.
+He has been described as a Quranist and has given many conferences on Islamic thought, humanity and human rights in Turkey, the US, Europe, the Middle East and the Balkans.
 In 1999, members of a violent extremist group called Great Eastern Islamic Raiders' Front (İBDA-C) confessed that they had planned an assassination attempt that never took place.

 Life

 He was born in Bayburt on February 5, 1951, but grew up in the village of Fındıcak of Sürmene, Trabzon in Turkey's Black Sea Region.

 He has served as both faculty member and dean at the Istanbul University for over 26 years.
 He taught Islamic thought at the Theological Seminary of Barrytown in New York for one year as a guest professor, during which time he also made major contributions to the Islamic section of the anthology, “The World Scripture.”

 He has given many conferences on Islamic thought, humanity and human rights in Turkey, the US, Europe, the Middle East and the Balkans.
 Yaşar Nuri Öztürk represents an interpretation of Islam which is secular and social democratic.

-Öztürk died in his home at age of 65 in the afternoon of June 22, 2016.
+Öztürk died in his home aged 65 in the afternoon of June 22, 2016.
 Diagnosed with stomach cancer, he underwent a surgery on November 12, 2011, and was treated then three and half months long.
 He was hospitalized a couple of days prior to his death in Yeditepe University's hospital, was discharged back home after treatment.
 On June 24, he was interred at Kanlıca Cemetery following the religious funeral service held at Şakirin Mosque in Istanbul.